 Early in the mini-series, an original series Viper is seen in a museum.
 Since the original Viper used lasers, something not present in the new series, this is most likely a Mythology Gag.

 And of course the Peter Pan-derived slogan "All this has happened before, All this will happen again" sounds very much like a nod to the remake nature of the series.

 In a recent episode, the opening narration music, from which the Cylon Leitmotif in the original series is derived, appears as the Second Movement of Numian's 3rd Sonata.
 In the same episode, the Unusual Euphemism "felgercarb" is the name of a brand of toothpaste.
 Felgercarb, incidentally, meant "shit/bullshit" in the original series...

 Don't forget, it's Tauron toothpaste.
 Taurus means "bull"...

 And then there's Tom Zarek, persistent thorn in the sides of Adama and Roslin, who is played by Richard Hatch, the original Apollo.

-In the final episode of MST3K, the SOL crash-lands on Earth, and some time later, Crow and Servo are living with Mike at his apartment.
+In the final episode, the SOL crash-lands on Earth, and some time later, Crow and Servo are living with Mike at his apartment.
 The three of them settle down to watch the movie The Crawling Eye on TV, and Crow remarks, "This movie looks kind of familiar, doesn't it?"
-The Crawling Eye was the movie featured in the first episode of MST3K after its stint on KTMA-TV in Minnesota.
+The Crawling Eye was the movie featured in the first episode of Mystery Science Theater 3000 after its stint on KTMA-TV in Minnesota.